 Information on Capsaicin

-Capsaicin is the active chemical in chile peppers, and is the reason you perceive a burning sensation when you come into contact with it.
-While it may feel like it's causing harm to your body, capsaicin will not do any real or permanent damage to you unless you have a severe allergy to it (which I have never heard of or seen but is theoretically possible).
-Although you may feel like you're suffering, capsaicin is not causing actual burns.
-It is tricking your brain into thinking there's a burn by stimulating the nerves that tell your brain something is hot.
+Capsaicin is the active chemical in chile peppers, and is the reason you perceive a burning sensation when your skin or mouth comes into contact with it.
+While it may feel like it's causing harm to your body, capsaicin will not do any real or permanent damage to you unless you have a severe allergy to it (which I have never heard of or seen).
+Capsaicin does not cause actual burns.
+It is a chemical that conveniently fits into the nerve receptor (called "TRPV-1") that tells your brain something is hot - it is tricking your brain into thinking there's a burn when there isn't really one.
 Your body's response to these nerve signals can vary, but people typically start with a runny nose and tears in their eyes, flushed face and/or sweating, and if you eat something very spicy, you can feel your heart rate increase from the adrenaline, and you may also experience a "chile high."
 A chile high is your body's natural response to the pain associated with the burn the pepper is giving you.
 You may feel a tingling sensation in your body as your brain sends endorphins to relieve the heat, and some degree of dizziness/euphoria after pushing your limits with heat.
 This will wear off in about 20 minutes.

 Enjoy, and never eat an entire pepper raw unless you know how hot it is beforehand.
 Always start with small slices first!
 Don't learn the hard way!